 Resource

-The decision to have surgery is understandably a very difficult one to make.
+The decision to have any surgical procedure is understandably a very difficult one to make.
 All types of surgery carry risks to the individual and will require a recovery time.
 However, there can also be a lot of benefits to surgery, such as reducing pain and improving mobility.

 Print

-Surgery, like all areas of medicine, is improving all the time, from new methods of surgery to new materials, such as implants and innovations, such as 3D printing.
+Like all areas of treatment, it is improving all the time, with new methods of surgery and new materials, such as implants and innovations, including 3D printing.
 Implants used in joint replacements last longer than ever before and recovery times have improved as more is understood about the best aftercare advice to give to patients.

-There are many different types of surgery that someone with RA may need because of their healthcare condition, from removal of bunions to replacement of or fusing of joints.
+There are many different types of surgery that rheumatoid arthritis patients (and those with other forms of inflammatory arthritis) may need because of their healthcare condition.
+This may include more minor surgery, such as the removal of bunions or more complex joint surgery, such as joint replacement or fusion.
 Often, surgery will require a period of stopping or reducing medications, and specific advice will be given for how long treatments are stopped for, depending on the nature of both the surgery and the drug.

-Joint replacement surgery is less common now than it used to be, due to advancements in the treatment and management of RA, but it is sometimes necessary, especially for people who have RA more severely and/or have had the condition for a long time.
+Joint replacement surgery (for example hip or knee replacement) is less common now than it used to be, due to advancements in the treatment and management of RA.
+It is sometimes necessary, especially for people who have more severe rheumatoid arthritis or have had the condition for a long time.

-Information on surgery, as well as personal accounts from people who have had the surgery themselves, can help with the decision of whether or not to proceed with surgery, as well as offering reassurance and answers about any concerns you may have.
+Information on surgery, as well as personal accounts from people who have had the surgery themselves, can help with the decision of whether or not to proceed with surgery.
+It can also offer reassurance and answers about any concerns you may have.

 Read more